veebch/bbq/README.md

 This is a script that parses content from [r/quotes](https://reddit.com/r/quotes) and tidies it up a little to make a ever-changing Quote poster, using content from the hive-mind that is the internet.

-The quote is then displayed on the attached Waveshare [6inch HD Epaper](https://www.waveshare.com/6inch-hd-e-paper-hat.htm).
+The quote is then displayed on the attached [Waveshare 6inch HD ePaper](https://www.waveshare.com/6inch-hd-e-paper-hat.htm).

 The reason for using r/quotes rather than a curated database, is that the karma score on reddit is a really good way to ensure quotes that are interesting and topical.